Table of Contents

 - Chronic shoulder instability – which makes you prone to having further injuries and dislocations

-When your shoulder dislocates, it can move forward, backward, or downward.
-In this guide, we will discuss these types of shoulder dislocation and the difference between a full and partial shoulder dislocation.
+In this guide, we will discuss these types of shoulder dislocation.
+We’ll also discuss the difference between a full and partial dislocation.

 You can also check out our guide to the best exercises for shoulder dislocation.